The Extreme Energy of The “Lazy” Worker

-There is a revolution on the way in the work market.
-People are replacing their income with online business.
+There is a revolution under way in the work-market.
+People are replacing their income with online business

 Around this time of the year, many people are coming home from vacation and going back to work.
-It is a time when many of us reflect on the meaning of the work we are doing.
+It is a time when many of us react to the meaning of the work we are doing.
 You may be telling yourself things like: “Do I really have to?”
 Or: “Oh, when I have worked the first full week I’ll be alright.
 It’s not so bad.”

 The rest of the year we hunger for free time, vacation, quality time; expressions that are popular but also becoming an obsession for working people.
 In my country, it is becoming increasingly popular to want more free time and it is craved and in demand even more than getting a larger paycheck.
 Only 12% of dissatisfied working people leave their job because of money (source: forbes.com).
 Why are we not surprised?
 Is it an indicator of things to come?
 A new way of living?
 Could it be a solution to some of our and even humanity’s greatest problems?
 Let’s investigate.